 Thank you for your interest in our new lawsuit challenging USCIS’ delay in adjudicating EADs (I-765 work permit applications).
 We filed a suit on November 8, 2021 called Kang v.
 Department of Homeland Security that is asking a federal judge to order USCIS to process your EAD applications immediately, and to change their policies and procedures to avoid long delays in the future.
 As is normal for federal litigation, we have the ability to add plaintiffs in the 15 days following filing in the case.
 So we have reopened onboarding for the case.

 Ready to sign up as a plaintiff?
 Instructions are here.
-The sign up deadline is September 24, 2021 at 12:00 pm Central.
+The new sign-up deadline is November 20, 2021 at 12:00 pm Central.
 Our intention is to file the amendment with the new plaintiffs on November 23, 2021.

 Why are we suing?
 What is this case about?